3d secure guide

 2. The merchant’s payments gateway automatically sends transaction details and a 3D Secure verification request to the cardholder’s issuing bank.

-3. The issuer consults its internal records to determine whether that card is registered for 3DS services.
+3. The issuer consults its internal records to determine whether that card is registered for the 3DS service.

 4. If the card is enrolled in 3DS, the issuer will send a verification response to the merchant, along with a URL to its ACS platform; if the card is not enrolled in 3DS, the merchant will receive an automated message notifying them, at which point they must decide whether to carry on without 3DS or end the transaction flow.

 Though this process helped increase payments security, it was not without flaws.
-In addition to experiencing compatibility issues, many consumers felt that the additional step in the payment process was unnecessary — even frustrating — while others questioned the authenticity of 3DS pop-ups and/or redirects.
-Both scenarios led to a significant increase in cart abandonment, which prompted in certain regions to eliminate 3D Secure authentication entirely, and instead conduct their own internal fraud screenings.
+In addition to experiencing compatibility issues, many consumers are frustrated over the extra step in the payment process, while others question the authenticity of 3DS pop-ups and/or redirects.
+Both scenarios increased cart abandonment, prompting certain regions to eliminate 3D Secure authentication4 and instead conduct their internal fraud screenings.

 Similarly, consumers with multiple cards began to favor issuers who did not require authentication.
-In order to compete for wallet share, many issuers started to adopt Dynamic 3DS, a version of 3DS in which only high-risk transactions are redirected for authentication.
-Given that 3DS shifts chargeback liability from merchants to issuers, the widespread adoption of Dynamic 3DS resulted in more lax fraud screening tactics amongst merchants, which led to a spike in fraudulent activity.
+To compete for wallet share, many issuers started to adopt Dynamic 3DS, a version of 3DS in which only high-risk transactions are redirected for authentication.
+Given that 3DS shifts chargeback liability from merchants to issuers, the widespread adoption of Dynamic 3DS resulted in fewer fraud screening tactics amongst merchants, which led to a spike in fraudulent activity.
 At the same time, with less visibility and intelligence to reference, issuers began to decline transactions at an increasing rate.
-According to research from Javelin, nearly $118 billion USD in revenue was lost in 2014 alone due to false-positive declines in online transactions.
+According to research from Javelin,4 nearly $118 billion USD in revenue was lost in 2014 alone due to false-positive declines in online transactions.

-In an effort to protect their own best interests, merchants, issuers and even acquirers had all lost sight of their shared purpose: to mitigate fraud.
+To protect their own best interests, merchants, issuers, and even acquirers had all lost sight of their shared purpose: to mitigate fraud.
 Therefore, 3DS 2.0 was devised as a means of reestablishing alignment between these various parties and strengthening protections for consumers.
 Integral to this is the introduction of frictionless flows — that is, authentication flows that take place without additional input from the consumer.

 Based on the updated protocol, a 3D Secure authentication 2.0 flow should look something like this: